 This command is typically executed from the INITSYS.NCF file during server startup.

 Executing INITIALIZE SYSTEM on a system that has already been initialized can generate errors when the system discovers that the commands in the NETINFO.CFG file have already been executed.

-Topic See Server startup "SERVER" on page 338.
+Topic See Server startup "SERVER"

 INSTALL